iterative/dvcartifacts/README.md

 options:
-  -h, --help         show this help message and exit -r REV, --rev REV  GTO tag of the artifact (optional)
+  -h, --help         show this help message and exit -r REV, --rev REV  semantic version of the artifact (optional), latest version is used if this is not specified
 ```